cod3licious/conec/README.md

 ## READ ME

 With this code you can train and evaluate Context Encoders (ConEc), an extension of word2vec, which can learn word embeddings from large corpora and create out-of-vocabulary embeddings on the spot as well as distinguish between multiple meanings of words based on their local contexts.
-A link to a paper explaining further details of the model will be added soon.
+For further details on the model and experiments please refer to the [paper](https://arxiv.org/abs/1706.02496) (and of course please consider citing it ;-)).

 dependencies: (main code) numpy, scipy; (experiments) sklearn, unidecode